NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 ### Configure the tracing pipeline and obtain a tracer
 Inside the `src` directory, create a new file `trace_utils.py`.
-We'll use it to separate tracing-related configuration from the main application.
+We'll use it to separate tracing-related configuration from the main application `app.py`, which already exists.
 At the top of the file, specify the imports and create a new function `create_tracing_pipeline` as displayed below:

 ```py { title="trace_utils.py" }